-We have been in Walla Walla for almost a year now (really?! has it been that long?) and we’ve done our best to eat our way through this little wine town in the southeastern corner of Washington.
+We have been in Walla Walla for over a year now (really?! has it been that long?) and we’ve done our best to eat our way through this little wine city in the southeastern corner of Washington.
 COVID didn’t make it easy, but we’ve managed to dine almost everywhere and we’ve documented almost all of it along the way.
 Here’s a running list of all of our favorite places to eat in Walla Walla (with LOTS of pictures).
 If you don’t see your favorite on this list, drop it in the comments!
-I’ll update this regularly, so make sure to bookmark this for the ultimate guide on where to eat in Washington wine country!
+I’ll update this regularly, so make sure to bookmark this for the ultimate guide on where to eat in Washington Wine Country!

 It’s all about the tacos and boozy slushies here, y’all (trust me).
 The smoked meats are also fire.
 Enjoy their kickass (dog-friendly) patio while sipping on their locally brewed Mercado Lager, and then go plant shopping in darling Daylight Plant Co. located inside!